MaorBachar/MDA-demo-2017-client-Vanilla-js/README.md

 <br>
 <br>
 # Archive system:
-every message that recived stored in database (MongoDB), there is an option to merge up to 2 messages and by one click it will redirect the user to the edior.
+every message that recived stored in database <b>(MongoDB)</b>, there is an option to merge up to 2 messages and by one click it will redirect the user to the edior.
 <br>
 <br>
 # Auto-save message safety system: